divblox/divblox.github.io/getting-started.md

   <img  src=_media/_screenshots/divblox-api-setup2.png>
 </p>

-5. Open the local starter project from the link located under "Quick Start links" on the welcome Page.
+5. Open the "local starter project" from the link located under "Quick Start links" on the welcome Page.

 6. Click "dx API key" to open the dialog that allows you to update your API key